SIRUI125/react-web-CA1/README.md

 + /pagination - Allow for a user to choose movies from any pages from 1 to 500(public)

 ## Independent learning .
-I studied the tutorials on the firebase website and added them to my project.
+I studied the tutorials on the firebase website and added them to my project.With firebase installed,users can log in with their email and password safely.

 ## Reference.
 UI components:"https://mui.com/"
 Pagination:" https://mui.com/material-ui/react-pagination/#basic-pagination"
 My firebase:" https://console.firebase.google.com/project/react-movies-lab/overview?hl=zh-cn"
 Install firebase:"https://firebase.google.com/docs/web/setup?authuser=0&hl=zh"